-4.2 Person-Based Estimates for Home Health Care
+4.2 Person-Based Estimates for Dental Care

-To enhance analyses of home health care, analysts may link information about the home health care received by sample persons in this file to the annual full-year consolidated file (which has data for all MEPS sample persons), or conversely, link person-level information from the full-year consolidated file to this event-level file.
-Both this file and the full-year consolidated file may be used to derive estimates relative to persons with home health care and annual estimates of total expenditures.
-However, if the estimate relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one month in which home health care was provided are represented on this data file.
-Therefore, the full-year consolidated file must be used for person-level analyses that include both those with and without home health care.
+To enhance analyses of dental care, analysts may link information about dental visits by sample persons in this file to the annual full year consolidated file (which has data for all MEPS sample persons), or conversely, link person-level information from the full year consolidated file to this event-level file (see Section 5 below for more details).
+Both this file and the full year consolidated file may be used to derive estimates for persons with dental care and annual estimates of total expenditures.
+However, if the estimate relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one dental visit are represented on this data file.
+Therefore, the full year consolidated file must be used for person-level analyses that include both persons with and without dental care.